CCI-MOC/hil/docs/rest_api.md

 * A human readable description of the semantics of the call
 * A summary of the response body for a successful request.
 Many calls do not return any data, in which case this is omitted.
+* A description of the requirements for an authorized call.
+This will be combination of:
+  * Administrative access
+  * Access to project `<project name>`
+  * No special access.
+ In general, administrative access is sufficient to perform any action.
 * A list of possible errors.

 In addition to the error codes listed for each API call, HaaS may
 return:

 * 400 if something is wrong with the request (e.g. malformed request body)
 * 401 if the user does not have permission to execute the supplied request.
-* 404 if the api call references an object that does not exist (obviously, this is acceptable for calls that create the resource)
+* 404 if the api call references an object that does not exist (obviously, this is acceptable for calls that create the resource).
+  This may also be returned in cases where a user does not have permission to access a resource, in order to avoid leaking the fact that the resource does in fact exist.

 Below is an example.